Kishida prioritizes arms buildup, reversing low birthrate

 Japan’s population of more than 125 million has been declining for 14 years and is projected to fall to 86.7 million by 2060.
 A shrinking and aging population has huge implications for the economy and national security.

-Kishida pledged to bolster financial support for families with children, including more scholarships, and said he would compile a plan by June.
+Kishida pledged to bolster financial support for families with children, including more scholarships, and said he would compile a set of measures of “different dimensions.”

-Japan is the world’s third biggest economy but living costs are high and wage increases have been slow.
-The conservative government has lagged behind on making society more inclusive for children, women and minorities.

-So far, efforts to encourage people to have more babies have had limited impact despite payments of subsidies for pregnancy, childbirth and child care.
-Some experts say government subsidies still tend to target parents who already have children rather than removing difficulties that are discouraging young people from having families.
+So far, efforts to encourage people to have more babies have had limited impact despite subsidies for pregnancy, childbirth and child care.
+Some experts say government subsidies still tend to target parents who already have children rather than removing difficulties that are discouraging young people from starting families.

+Opposition lawmakers questioned how Kishida's government will manage hefty spending on key policies.

+Katsuya Okada, secretary general of the main opposition Constitutional Democratic Party of Japan, said it is “wrong” that only defense spending has been predetermined, even when huge spending for measures to address low births and elderly care is expected.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.